Walkabout

 Pacific Ruby

-Otto Wurth and Brian Hallam, captain of the beautiful Pacific Ruby, currently docked in Brisbane.
+Otto Wurth and Brian Hallam, captain of the Pacific Ruby, currently docked in Brisbane.
 Brian and Otto graciously had us aboard for the evening.
 We talked about WWII, wrecks, and New Guinea all night long.

 Return to Main Page